LPD-EPFL/Garfield/tensorflow_impl/README.md

 # Garfield-TF
 The implementation of the Garfield library on TensorFlow.
 [Garfield](https://arxiv.org/abs/2010.05888) gives support for building Byzantine-resilient machine learning applications.

-Code authors: Arsany Guirguis, Anton Ragot, and Jérémy Plassmann.
+Code authors: Arsany Guirguis, Anton Ragot, Jérémy Plassmann and Sébastien Rouault.

 ## Requirements
 Garfield was tested with the following versions